 A Real-time Map of Air Quality in the World

-StyleSEAL filters are color-coded to match the colors of the Air Quality Index (AQI), so you can select the filter which best protects you from the air pollution in your area.
+StyleSEAL filters are color-coded to match the colors of the Air Quality Index (AQI).
+This makes it easy for you to select a filter that best protects you from the air pollution in your area.

 You breathe more air than you think

 Most of us are concerned about our health and well-being.
-We watch what we eat, exercise, get checkups at the doctor and do other healthy activities.
+We watch what we eat, exercise, and get checkups at the doctor.
 But are you as careful about the air you breathe?
 Probably not, because we haven’t been taught to think this way.
-An average adult male at 70 kg (154 lb), inhales approximately 10,800 liters (2,642 gal.) of air a day or more.
+An average adult breathes around 10,800 liters of air a day!

 Obviously that’s a lot so you should be careful.
 All air is not created equal or healthy to breathe.
 Our air can look clean, but can be full of all kinds of dangerous invisible pollutants and germs.
 Even if you live in the cleanest mountain air, airborne disease can be rampant at your work or school.

 Even the world’s finest cities like Singapore suffer from pollution from time to time

 Particulate matter less than 10 micrometers in diameter (PM10) pose a health concern because they can be invade into your lungs.
 Particulate matter less than 2.5 micrometers in diameter (PM2.5) are referred to as “fine” particles and are believed to pose the greatest health risks.
 Because of their small size (approximately 1/30th the average width of a human hair), fine particles can lodge deeply into the lungs.
 Read more about particulate matter here.

 Anyone in areas with high pollution levels should always be prepared with a StyleSEAL Air Mask!

 - We all have an umbrella for when it rains, we all should have an air mask when pollution, or other airborne threats put us at risk.